BogdanLica/Learning-notes/docker/basics.md

 ### What problem does it solve?
 * it gives identical environments for testing the code and then for production
+* i.e : package an application with all its dependencies into a standardized unit

 ## *Internals of Docker*
 --> docker uses the Linux namespaces to provide the separation between the programs